-6 Tips On How To Get A Job After Graduating
+How To | Get a Job After Graduating

 Being a graduate can greatly improve your job prospects, but with so much competition around, you need to put a job-hunting strategy in place to secure your dream role.

+#1.
 Think long term

 Often getting your foot in the door in a more junior role can be an easier and quicker way to career progression to land your dream job, and at least you’ll be earning money to pay back those student loans.

+#2.
 Take a targeted approach

 Subscribe to industry journals and magazines, so you’re on top of the latest news and trends, and take a proactive approach if you spy potential job openings.
 Find out if there are any networking events, exhibitions or careers fairs related to this specific area, and put in an appearance.

+#3.
 Do your research

 Instead of applying for schemes offered by well-known companies, find out if there are any smaller, lesser-known companies that could have potential.
 They may not provide formalised graduate schemes, but you may learn just as much, and there could be greater scope for job variety.

+#4.
 Exploit social media

 You can’t ignore the huge potential of social media when it comes to building contacts and networks, and promoting yourself.
 Think of yourself as an individual brand when using social media for job hunting, and maintain a professional image to increase your chances of landing a job.

+#5.
 Stand out from the crowd

 If you’re seeking a creative role, showcase your innovative talents in the way you present your CV or skill set to grab attention from potential employers.
 Consider doing voluntary work to equip you with sought-after skills and experience that could put you in a favourable position.

+#6.
 Don’t give up

 Try to pick yourself up, and find out why you aren’t getting any offers.
 Are you looking in the wrong place?
 Perhaps you need to widen your search?
 Maybe you need extra training?
 Don’t be afraid to ask an employer why you got rejected, and learn from their replies.